MonsOlympus/UE4-WikiBook/References/Actors.md

 Actors are composed of various [Components](Components.md)

 ### Info
+There are a class of Actors which have very minimal presence in the game world, they are largely managers and extend from the {{code|Info}} Actor.
+See [[Game Framework explained]] for more.

 ## Spawning
 Spawning refers to the process of creating an Actor, similar to New Object though having a physical presence in the game world means Actors are treated differently, because they have components like collision.
 If an Actors Spawn location is being blocked we call that Encroachment, its when two Actors (or more) share the same physical space.